Sevelantis/MultiThreading1/README.md

 # Step 1 - learn ncurses
-#include<ncurses.h> is used in order to better visualise the final product of implementation.
+#include<ncurses.h> is used in order to have a nicer look of final product of implementation.

 ![Alt text](/readme-files/readme-ncurses.png?raw=true "learning ncurses")